luciopaiva/timelapse-toolkit/README.md

 This script will renumber files in the sequence to fix any eventual holes.
 It will preserve any existing zero-padding.

 If the number of holes removed allows for a reduction in the padding of the sequence, the script will perform the reduction.
 For instance, the last image was sequenced as `1345`, but it is now `0876`, the leading zero can be dropped in all images.

+Warning: it needs files to be prefixed with zeros, otherwise they will be incorrectly sorted!

 ## remove-padding.js